ZachEddy/ImageClassifier/README.md

 <br>
 <br>

 I'm building a convolutional neural network to identify images of single-celled organisms.
 To get things rolling, I've started by using the CIFAR-10 dataset.
 This contains five batches of 10,000 32x32 pixel images.
-Each of the 10 training categories (cars, frogs, boats, etc.) has 1,000 images each.
+Each of the 10 training categories (cars, frogs, boats, etc.) has 1,000 images.
 <br>

 Once I get it working, I'd like to mount it on a Django app that lets users feed images through the ConvNet themselves.
 I don't have any attachment specifically to Django, but it'll keep everything homogenously in Python.